chaseruskin/legoHDL/docs/src/glossary.md

 A _package manager_ is a software program used to automate the finding, installing, and uninstalling of modular groups of related files ("packages").

 ### Partial version
 A _partial_ _version_ consists of either 1 or 2 of the most significant parts of a semantic version (version X or version X.X).

+### Plugin
+A _plugin_ is a custom program to build the current block's design.
+It can consist of an executable or script written in any language to call any desired tool to perform any task such as linting, simulation, synthesis, generating a bitstream, or programming a bitfile to a target FPGA.

+In general, every plugin should read the [blueprint](./glossary.md#blueprint) file to collect necessary data such as the VHDL and Verilog files used for the current design.
+It is up to the developer to do what they want with the blueprint's collected information.

 ### Profile
-A _profile_ is a folder/repository that is a combination of settings defined in a `legohdl.cfg` file, a template defined in a `template/` folder, and/or a set of scripts defined in a `scripts/` folder.
+A _profile_ is a folder/repository that is a combination of settings defined in a `legohdl.cfg` file, a template defined in a `template/` folder, and/or a set of plugins defined in a `plugins/` folder.
 Profiles are used to share or save certain configurations.

 ### Project
 A _project_ is a folder containing HDL source code and any supporting files.
 The only difference between it and a block is it does not have the special Block.cfg file.

-### Script
-A _script_ is a set of instructions to be determine how to build the current block's design.
-It can be a file written in any language and call any desired tool to perform anything such as linting, simulation, synthesis, generating a bitstream, or programming a bitfile to a target FPGA.

-In general, every script should read the [blueprint](./glossary.md#blueprint) file to collect necessary data such as the VHDL and Verilog files used for the current design.
-It is up to the developer to do what they want with the blueprint's collected information.

 ### Semantic Versioning
 _Semantic_ _Versioning_ is a popular versioning scheme consisting of 3 different levels of numerical significance: major, minor, and patch.